KTamas03/python-api-challenge/README.md

 - File: cities.csv
 - Contains: list of cities with longitude, latitude, max temp, humidity, cloudiness, wind speed, country and date.

-- OpenWeatherMap API

-- import Matplotlib and other ones listed at top of code.....

 **Part 2: VacationPy**
 Python script to create map visualisations, to assist in planning future vacations.